clausmalver/AD-Search/README.md

 # AD-Search
 A powershell script utilizing AD cmdlets to search for information.
 This project is based on the need too find information about users or groups in an Active Directory environment.
 The script is based on "read" rights only, so it's not possible to mess anything up and should be safe to use.

 Please feel free to use it as you please and modify it to make it suit your use case.

 You might need to use `set ExecutionPolicy Unrestricted` in a powershell terminal to get it work.

+Please note that the different attributes must be populated in the Active Directory for this script to work.

 ## Installation of RSAT tools in Windows